 Single-subject research is a type of quantitative research that involves studying in detail the behavior of each of a small number of participants.
 Note that the term single-subject does not mean that only one participant is studied; it is more typical for there to be somewhere between two and 10 participants.
 (This is why single-subject research designs are sometimes called small-n designs, where n is the statistical symbol for the sample size.)
 Single-subject research can be contrasted with group research, which typically involves studying large numbers of participants and examining their behavior primarily in terms of group means, standard deviations, and so on.
-The majority of this book is devoted to understanding group research, which is the most common approach in psychology.
-But single-subject research is an important alternative, and it is the primary approach in some areas of psychology.
+The majority of this textbook is devoted to understanding group research, which is the most common approach in psychology.
+But single-subject research is an important alternative, and it is the primary approach in some more applied areas of psychology.

-Before continuing, it is important to distinguish single-subject research from two other approaches, both of which involve studying in detail a small number of participants.
-One is qualitative research, which focuses on understanding people's subjective experience by collecting relatively unstructured data (e.g., detailed interviews) and analyzing those data using narrative rather than quantitative techniques.
+Before continuing, it is important to distinguish single-subject research from case studies and other more qualitative approaches that involve studying in detail a small number of participants.
+As described in Chapter 6, case studies involve an in-depth analysis and description of an individual, which is typically primarily qualitative in nature.
+More broadly speaking, qualitative research focuses on understanding people's subjective experience by observing behavior and collecting relatively unstructured data (e.g., detailed interviews) and analyzing those data using narrative rather than quantitative techniques.
 Single-subject research, in contrast, focuses on understanding objective behavior through experimental manipulation and control, collecting highly structured data, and analyzing those data quantitatively.